PV-Tutorials/pyData-2021-Solar-PV-Modeling/README.md

    jupyter notebook
    ```

-1. Use the file explorer in Jupyter lab to browse to `PVSC48-Python-Tutorial`
+1. Use the file explorer in Jupyter lab to browse to `PV-Tutorial`
    and start the first Tutorial.